apioo/psx/doc/design/request_lifecycle.rst

 Request lifecycle
 =================

-This chapter explains the request lifecycle of an PSX application which helps you to better understand how PSX works.
+This chapter explains the request lifecycle of a PSX application which helps you to better understand how PSX works.

 Http request/response
 ---------------------

-PSX uses an standard HTTP request and response interface.
-At the start of the application lifecycle an HTTP request and response object will be created.
+PSX uses a standard HTTP request and response interface.
+At the start of the application lifecycle a HTTP request and response object will be created.

 .. literalinclude:: ../../library/PSX/Dispatch/RequestFactoryInterface.php
    :language: php